runnane/rPHPCarwings/README.md

 # rPHPCarwings #

+### Disclaimer ###
+I am not responsible for any problems, crashes, failures or pain this piece of software will cause.
+Use it on your own risk.

+### About ###
-PHP class for communicating with Nissan Carwings XML-RPC service Quickly hacked, with minimal error checking - so dont abuse.
+PHP class for communicating with Nissan Carwings XML-RPC service Quickly hacked, with minimal error checking - so keep that in mind.
 Tested on an norwegian leaf car account.

 ### Known bugs/limitations ###